This article was updated on February 13, 2019 to contextualize and clarify its discussion of harm reduction policies.

 Buchmueller and Carey (2018) use data on Medicare Part D enrollees (including elderly and disabled participants) between 2007 and 2013 to measure the effectiveness of must-access state PDMPs.
 They find that must-access PDMPs reduce indicators of opioid abuse while voluntary PDMPs have no effects.
 In particular, they find that must-access PDMPs reduce the share of enrollees obtaining a prescription from five or more different prescribers or pharmacies by 8 and 15 percent, respectively.
 These effects are stronger when must-access regulations are broad—that is, when doctors are required to check the database in all cases, not only when a case seems suspicious.

-Similarly, Ayres and Jalal (2018) find that PDMPs are only effective in reducing prescription rates if they are must-access.
-Birk and Waddell (2017) find that must-access PDMPs reduce admissions for opioid-related drug treatment (a proxy for opioid addiction).
-Mallatt (2017) finds that all PDMPs increase heroin-related arrests (a proxy for heroin use), while more recent work by Dave, Deza, and Horn (2018) finds that must-access PDMPs reduce a broader set of crime rates, presumably because they reduce opioid abuse (though they find the largest effects for violent crime, which is not typically associated with opioid use or markets).
+Similarly, Ayres and Jalal (2018) find that PDMPs are only effective in reducing prescription rates if they are must-access, and Meinhofer (2018) finds that must-access PDMPs reduce prescription opioid prescriptions and mortality.
+In related work, Birk and Waddell (2017) find that must-access PDMPs reduce admissions for opioid-related drug treatment (a proxy for opioid addiction), and recent work by Dave, Deza, and Horn (2018) finds that must-access PDMPs reduce a broader set of crime rates, presumably because they reduce opioid abuse (though they find the largest effects for violent crime, which is not typically associated with opioid use or markets).

 In addition to PDMPs, behavioral nudges and education may also be effective strategies to reduce over-prescribing.
 Recent work demonstrates that changing dosage defaults in electronic medical record systems can substantially shift prescribing behavior, though default settings should be piloted to avoid choosing a dose that unintentionally leads to frequent high-dose overrides (Delgado et al., 2018).
 And feedback to doctors about their patients’ outcomes could also affect behavior: doctors randomly selected to receive a notification of a patient’s overdose prescribed ten percent fewer opioids in the next three months relative to a control group that did not receive such a notification (Doctor et al., 2018).
 Finally, large differences in prescription rates across physicians who attended different medical schools but who practice in the same specialty and clinic suggest that medical training may have a role to play in reducing over-prescribing (Schnell and Currie, 2018).